AichaMbongo/Personal_Profolio_miniproject_4E_4D/README.md

 ________________________________________

 ### ✨ Optional Extras (Bonus Points)

-- Add a RELEASE_NOTES.md for version v1.0
  - Add screenshots of your site in README.md
 - Write a REFLECTION.md (what you learned)
 - Customize CSS styles creatively
 - Use at least one image/icon in your portfolio